Ashwin20102000/jokeApi/README.md

 # jokeApi
-I created, This By using Obtaining Api
+I created, This By using Api
 Normal Html :)